 First (second semester only), second and third-year law students are encouraged to apply.
 Summer legal internships are full time and usually last between ten to twelve weeks.
 The Section requires a minimum commitment of eight weeks.
 The legal intern positions are unpaid.
 Because of the sensitive nature of the work, applicants must pass a background check before a formal offer for an internship can be extended.
 Please note the importance of the identified application deadlines.

 Summer legal internships: The Fraud Section anticipates hiring several legal interns for Summer 2015.
 Applications for Summer 2015 internships will be accepted until February 28, 2015.
 Interviews will be on a rolling basis and will generally be conducted by telephone.

 Applicants for internship positions must be enrolled in law school and have: (1) a strong academic background; (2) excellent research and writing skills; and (3) experience or interest in criminal issues.
 We encourage applicants to identify their interests and how they relate to the work of the Section.
 Applicants should understand that while the Section will attempt to match their interest to placement in the Section, assignments will be based on the Sections needs.
-Applicants must submit via e-mail, a cover letter, a resume, a short or partial writing sample (not to exceed 10 pages), a list of three references and an unofficial law school transcript to: FRA.Intern.Hiring@usdoj.gov - Attn: Pamela Johnson, Intern Hiring Coordinator.
+Applicants must submit via e-mail, a cover letter, a resume, a short or partial writing sample (not to exceed 10 pages), a list of three references and an unofficial law school transcript to: FRA.Intern.Hiring@usdoj.gov - Attn: Edward Crews, Intern Hiring Coordinator.